 - Two tank system separates the cleaning solution and dirty water

 - Rinse & storage tray

 - Battery: 20V 4.0Ah ONEPWR™ Lithium-ion

 - 2-year limited warranty

 All three of the Hoover ONEPWR vacuums we tested performed very well.
 About the only hangup would be the lack of backward-compatibility.
 For anyone who bought into the Hoover Cordless Air platform, you no longer have current models that use that battery system.
 The new batteries are solid—and they actually deliver better run-time.
 Given that any Li-ion battery only lasts around 2-3 years before becoming less-than-idea or even unusable, this might not be a difficult upgrade path.

 We can easily recommend these new vacuums.
 The most difficult part involves deciding which model(s) to choose.
 If you have hard surfaces, the FloorMate Jet Cordless makes a pretty strong case.
 For all-around flexibility, the Blade+ is the obvious choice.
-To learn more, check out Hoover’s ONEPWR website or check out the entire ONEPWR line on Amazon.
+To learn more, check out Hoover’s ONEPWR website or check out the entire ONEPWR line at Acme Tools or Amazon.